NikolaosZer/chat_app/Readme.md

 ## Postman Configuration

-You can import this file in your Postman app for testing the endpoints.
+You can import chatAppCollection file in your Postman application for testing the endpoints.

 ## Getting Started